jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Superseded Plan Artifacts: none

 1. Edit `CONFIG_TOMCAT` and the tomcat README.
 Done 2026-09-11 (`aea623b`).
-2. Live install and start run under M16 with the systemd units.
+2. Live install and start are verified under M8 Release Verification 2 and 3 using the existing service and launcher script.

 ##### Test Plan